boazc-y-h/employee-attrition-ibm/README.md

 ### Test Performance using CV-selected Threshold based on Max-F1

-The test performances from the leader models are relatively similar(?)

 Model 1: Trained on Imbalanced Dataset

 | Actual/Prediction | 0    | 1    | Error    | Rate    |